-Ramy Romany is an Emmy® Award-Winning Director & Cinematographer, as well as a world renowned Egyptologist, and has been has filming, producing and been featured in documentaries and TV Shows for more than a decade.
+Ramy Romany is a world renowned Egyptologist, Author and an on-camera expert that has been featured in documentaries and TV Shows for more than a decade.

 Born into a documentary-producing family in Cairo, Egypt, Romany had the unique opportunity to hone his skillset on a film set from an early age, while also taking part in multiple active excavations in Egypt.
 Romany’s interest in Egyptology and the history of his ancestors lead him to purse a degree in Ancient Egyptian History and Archaeology from the University of Cairo.
 He can read and write in Hieroglyphs.